moondance-labs/tanssi-docs/builders/tooling/oracles/acurast.md

     This simple example of fetching a price feed relies on a single source of price feed data from one exchange.
 You can build a more complex job script that aggregates pricing data from multiple sources.

-## Designing and Launching your Own Price Feed {: #designing-and-launching-your-own-price-feed }
+## Designing and Launching Your Own Price Feed {: #designing-and-launching-your-own-price-feed }

 You can build and launch your own Acurast price feed on your Tanssi EVM-compatible Appchain.
 Please be advised that the steps shown in this tutorial are unaudited, unverified, and for demonstration purposes only - it's highly recommended that you [contact the Acurast team directly](https://acurast.com/){target=\_blank} as they can assist you with launching price feeds on your Appchain to ensure the integrity of the deployment process.

 There are two primary components to launching an Acurast price feed, namely, a smart contract, and a script.
-In the prior example of [Interacting with the BTC/USD price feed](#interacting-with-price-feeds-demo-evm-appchain) on the Demo EVM Appchain, the generic Chainlink interface is used because it is a simpler example for demonstration purposes.
+In the prior example of [Interacting with the BTC/USD price feed](#interacting-with-price-feeds-demo-evm-appchain) on the Demo EVM Appchain, the generic Chainlink interface is used because it is a more straightforward example for demonstration purposes.
 The underlying smart contract that powers that price feed conforms to the [Chainlink Aggregator interface](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/shared/interfaces/AggregatorV3Interface.sol){target=\_blank}, but the demo contract has additional components worthy of discussion.
 You can find both the demo contract and script at the [Github repo for the Acurast demo BTC/USD price feed](https://github.com/Acurast/acurast-evm-oracle-sample/tree/main){target=\_blank}.

 The demo contract, `InsecureDummyPriceFeed.sol`, emits an event when the price is updated and when a new round begins.
-The `setPrice` is insecure as shown in this demo smart contract but it is provided to show you where you might add logic like aggregation consensus, access control checks, and other parameters.
+The `setPrice` method is insecure, as shown in this demo smart contract, but it is provided to show you where you might add logic like aggregation consensus, access control checks, and other parameters.

 ??? code "InsecureDummyPriceFeed.sol"